EN

 • Severely restricted mobility

 Complex decongestive therapy (CDT) is the only treatment method that has been proven to contribute to an improvement of the condition or counteract a possible deterioration of lymphoedema.
-This includes manual lymphatic drainage (MLD), compression treatment tailored to the particular stage of the lymphoedema, skincare and decongestive exercises, as well as the necessary degree of personal initiative on the part of the patient.
-Consistent and sustained treatment is the only way of reducing the severity of lymphoedema and maintaining it in the long term.
+In the first phase of CDT, the tissue is decongested as much as possible.
+This is accomplished by manual lymph drainage (MLD), daily if possible, and compression treatment tailored to the lymphoedema stage using adjustable compression wraps (ACW) or compression bandages.
+In the second phase, the goal is to maintain the decongested condition using MLD and an individually manufactured flat knit compression garment (Juzo Expert or Juzo Expert Strong).
+Skin care, decongestion exercises and the necessary degree of personal initiative on the part of the patient are important for the entire treatment.
+Consistent and sustained treatment is the only way of reducing the severity of lymphoedema and maintaining this success in the long term.

 Surgical methods